arcanis/RTWorldReader/README.md

 #### new RTWorldLoader.ThreeEntity( worldNode )

 Returns a new Three.js entity, ready to be inserted in a scene.
 You of course need to include Three.js in order to use this element.
-Each entity named in the world editor will be available threw one of the following properties :
+Each entity named in the world editor will be available threw one of the following properties (`#` means 'instance') :

-- `RTWorldLoader#groups` (`AENT` chunks)
+- `RTWorldLoader.ThreeEntity#groups` (`AENT` chunks)
-- `RTWorldLoader#lights` (`PLGT` chunks)
+- `RTWorldLoader.ThreeEntity#lights` (`PLGT` chunks)
-- `RTWorldLoader#entities` (`UENT` chunks)
+- `RTWorldLoader.ThreeEntity#entities` (`UENT` chunks)

-You can also use `RTWorldLoader#all`, which will contains a full map of the entities, regardless their type.
+You can also use `RTWorldLoader.ThreeEntity#all`, which will contains a full map of the entities, regardless their type.
 Please note that entities other that groups, lights and user entities are not registed at all.

 <hr />